 The Wild Rockies Field Institute is an off-campus study opportunity; WRFI offers academic field-based courses through the University of Montana.
 Our courses take place in the “Wild Rockies” of North America and combine rigorous academic inquiry with cultural immersion and extended backcountry expeditions.
-Students join us from colleges and universities across North America and from a wide variety of majors; we currently offer courses in Environmental Studies, Natural Resources & Science Management, Geography and Philosophy.
+Students join us from colleges and universities across North America and from a wide variety of majors; we currently offer courses in Environmental Studies, Natural Resources & Science Management, Geography, Philosophy, Native American Studies, Studio Art, and Climate Change Studies.
 WRFI’s small group size and interdisciplinary curriculum offer students an exceptional opportunity to complement their coursework on campus with experiential education in the field.

 WRFI courses challenge students to think critically, question pre-conceive notions, establish convictions, and maintain open, curious minds.
 Our courses are designed to take students into the arenas where the subject matter they are studying – from ecology to contemporary resource management policy – unfolds before their eyes.
 This is accomplished through curricula that are current, relevant and explore a wide range of opinions and perspectives.
 Assessment on WRFI courses is designed to help students digest what they are learning, articulate their insights, communicate their perspective effectively and recount their knowledge accurately.
 WRFI’s small group size facilitates accountability and provides numerous opportunities to receive mentorship and assistance.
 By providing students empirical perspectives about the human and natural communities they are studying, our courses help students develop personal convictions and a powerful sense of purpose.
 All WRFI courses consist of upper-division course work.